-Shoulder workout in the gym for men
+Shoulder workouts in the gym for men

 From an anatomical point of view, the shoulder is the humerus (the arm consists of the shoulder and forearm).
-From the point of view of ordinary people, the shoulders are the horizontal sections of our body located on the sides of the neck, as well as the muscles located on the sides in the upper part of the arms (deltas).
+From the point of view of ordinary people, the shoulders are the horizontal sections of our body located on the sides of the neck, as well as the muscles located on the sides in the upper part of the arms (deltoids).

 The deltoid muscles are subdivided into anterior, middle and posterior bundles.
 They should be trained with different exercises.
 Each bundle is responsible for abducting the hand in different directions:

 - Medium – to the sides and up

 The main volume of the shoulders is provided by their middle part (middle or side deltoid).
 However, the developed front and rear deltoids look very impressive and add extra volume to the shoulders.